Winsted Winter Festival

-In 2014, Winsted celebrated its 26th annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce), which featured a lighted Christmas parade, snowmobile show, model train display, coloring contest, visits from Santa Claus, and more.
+In 2016, Winsted celebrated its 28th annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce), which featured a lighted Christmas parade, snowmobile show, art exhibit, visits from Santa Claus, and more.

 Each year, the festivities begin with a holiday outdoor lighting contest judged by residents of St. Mary’s Care Center and members of the chamber of commerce.

 Each year, the festival ends Saturday evening with a lighted Christmas parade.
-The fire department was honored as grand marshal in the 2016 parade, for its many contributions to the community.
+Winsted business K-Way Express was honored as grand marshal in the 2016 parade, for its many contributions to the community.